kevintruong/til/File-System,-Part-1:-Introduction.md

 ## Design a file system!
 What are your design goals?
 The design of a file system is difficult problem because there many high-level design goals that we'd like to satisfy.
 An incomplete list of ideal goals include:

-* Reliable and robust (even with hardware failures or incomplete writes dues to power loss)
+* Reliable and robust (even with hardware failures or incomplete writes due to power loss)
 * Access (security) controls
 * Accounting and quotas
 * Indexing and search